About me

 My secondary interest is in music.
 Many of my Fuzzcraft projects are about musicians' amplification equipment.
 Bass guitar in particular, though I have built guitar amps too.
 Commercial equipment is both expensive and, in my opinion, poorly constructed.
 As for the latter, only top-of-the-line brands can convince me otherwise, but of course they are even more expensive.
 By building cabinets myself, I can choose high quality materials, and end up with a price comparable to the mid range commercial stuff.
 Moreover, I can make the cabinet sound exactly (well, to a certain extent) like I want to.

 As said before, I mainly build bass guitar equipment.
 Obviously, that's because I play bass.
-At the moment I own 4 bass guitars and a guitar.
+At the moment I own four bass guitars and two guitars.
 Meet the family:

-I also have a Samick XB5639BF 5 string fretless bass, which I never learned how to play properly.
+I also own a Samick XB5639BF 5 string fretless bass, which I never learned how to play properly.
 I got it as a try-out.
 I might record with it some time.

 I started making music when I was about 8 years old.
 My father, a former dixieland jazz drummer, was broadening his musical interest at that time by playing the flute and recorder (he owned a tenor, alto, several sopranos and a piccolo recorder, and 2 soprano flutes, of which one made of silver, and a piccolo flute) and he got me playing the recorder too.
 The alto was too large for my hands (I was 8, go figure), so soprano it was for me.
 I used to do classical pieces with my father and attended lessons at school.
 After that I started playing the piano and organ, but unfortunately lost interest because I got bored with the study pieces.
 Then the computer era started for me when I bought my own home computer.
 I started composing music with very simple music trackers.
 First a Commodore VIC-20, later a C-64, and many years later a 486 PC on which I worked with ScreamTracker.
 It wasn't until I met my first girlfriend at age 16 that I grew into metal music.
 I started playing the guitar when I was 18.
 I didn't suit me well.
 Then I got the crazy idea to get a bass guitar, because I definitely wanted to play metal.
 At that time I didn't have a lot of money to spend, but I managed to scrape together the 625 guilders for a beginner's bass, a Vantage 725B.
 I hooked it up to my stereo and learned the basics.
 Just 2 years later, I started playing in bands.
 If I recall correctly: (press next)